JohnTelford/GPT/docs/Topics/Gpt/parameters.md

 The GPT (Generative Pre-trained Transformer) model has a large number of parameters that define its architecture, training goals, and the way it generates text.
 These parameters are learned during the pre-training phase of the model, where the model is trained on large amounts of text data to learn patterns in language and generate coherent text.

+#### Main Parameters

 The main parameters of the GPT model include:

-Embedding size: The size of the vector used to represent each word in the model.
+* Embedding size: The size of the vector used to represent each word in the model.
 Usually set to 768 in the case of GPT models.

-Hidden size: The size of the hidden layer used in the transformer blocks to perform computations on the input.
+* Hidden size: The size of the hidden layer used in the transformer blocks to perform computations on the input.
 It is usually set to 768 as well.

-Number of layers: The number of transformer blocks stacked on top of each other to create the GPT model.
+* Number of layers: The number of transformer blocks stacked on top of each other to create the GPT model.
 Currently, GPT-2 uses 12 or 24 layers depending on the variant.

-Attention heads: The number of parallel attention mechanisms used in the self-attention mechanism in the transformer block.
+* Attention heads: The number of parallel attention mechanisms used in the self-attention mechanism in the transformer block.
 Set to 12 in the case of GPT-2 models.

-Vocabulary size: The number of unique tokens in the pre-training corpus, which defines the size of the embedding matrix.
+* Vocabulary size: The number of unique tokens in the pre-training corpus, which defines the size of the embedding matrix.

-Dropout rate: The probability of dropping out nodes from the transformation layers during training.
+* Dropout rate: The probability of dropping out nodes from the transformation layers during training.
 Typically set to 0.1 for GPT models.

 These parameters altogether determine the size, capacity and efficiency of the GPT model as well as its performance in generating coherent and natural language text.